wheelodex/wheel-filename/README.rst

    filename is not a valid wheel filename, raises an ``InvalidFilenameError``.

 ``ParsedWheelFilename``
-   A namedtuple representing the components of a wheel filename.
+   A dataclass representing the components of a wheel filename.
 It has the following attributes and methods:

    ``project: str``